Wolfdog: The Saarloos Wolfdog

 In 1932, Dutch breeder Leendert Saarloos crossed a male German Shepherd dog with a female European wolf.
-He then bred the female offspring back with the male German Shepherd Dog, creating the Saarloos wolfdog.
-The breed was created to be a hardy, self reliant companion and house dog.
+He then bred the female offspring back with the male German Shepherd, creating the Saarloos wolfdog.
+The breed was created to be a hardy, self-reliant companion and house dog.

 The Dutch Kennel Club recognized the breed in 1975.
 To honor its creator they changed the name to "Saarloos Wolfdog".
 In 1981, the breed was recognized by the Fédération Cynologique Internationale (FCI).

 The Czechoslovakian Wolfdog

 In the 1950s, the Czechoslovakian Wolfdog was also created to work on border patrol in the countries now known as Slovakia and the Czech Republic.
-It was originally bred from lines of German Shepherd Dogs with Carpathian grey wolves.
+It was originally bred from lines of German Shepherds with Carpathian grey wolves.
 It was officially recognized as a national breed in Czechoslovakia in 1982, and later was recognized by the Fédération Cynologique Internationale, the American Kennel Club's Foundation Stock Service and the United Kennel Club, and today is used in agility, obedience, search and rescue, police work, therapy work, and herding in Europe and the United States.